vermilion00/qmk_firmware/docs/features/analog_matrix.md

 }
 ```

-The controller needs to know what adc pin and multiplexer channel combination corresponds to what key.
+The controller needs to know what ADC pin and multiplexer channel combination corresponds to what key.
 This is done by adding a "mux" parameter to each key.
-This mux parameter has the adc pin as the first index, and the mux channel as the second index.
+This mux parameter has the ADC pin as the first index, and the mux channel as the second index.
 Both of these are 0-indexed.
 Assume our hardware config looks like this:

 ```json